Kofi Benteh wins Wiawso NDC parliamentary primary | Ghana News Agency

 By Alex Baah Boadi

-Sefwi-Anyinabrim (WN/R), May 13, GNA- Mr Kofi Bentel Afful has been elected the parliamentary candidate in a well-organised parliamentary and presidential primary in the Wiawso Constituency of the Western North Region.
+Sefwi-Anyinabrim (WN/R), May 14, GNA – Mr Kofi Bentel Afful has been elected the parliamentary candidate in a well-organised parliamentary and presidential primary in the Wiawso Constituency of the Western North Region.

 He will lead the National Democratic Congress (NDC) in the 2024 general election for the seat in the constituency.